Kumārila Bhaṭṭa

 Kumarila Bhatta (IAST: Kumārila Bhaṭṭa; fl. roughly 7th century CE) was a Hindu philosopher and a scholar of Mimamsa school of philosophy from early medieval India.
-He is famous for many of his various theses on Mimamsa, such as Mimamsaslokavarttika.
+He wrote three subcommentaries on Sabara's commentary on Jaimini's Purva Mimamsa Sutras, namely the Ślokavārttika, Tantravarttika and Tuptika.
 Bhaṭṭa was a staunch believer in the supreme validity of Vedic injunction, a champion of Pūrva-Mīmāṃsā and a confirmed ritualist.
-The Varttika is mainly written as a subcommentary of Sabara's commentary on Jaimini's Purva Mimamsa Sutras.
 His philosophy is classified by some scholars as existential realism.

-Scholars differ as regards Kumārila Bhaṭṭa's views on a personal God.
-For example, Manikka Vachakar believed that Bhaṭṭa promoted a personal God (saguna brahman), which conflicts with the Mīmāṃsā school.
-In his Varttika, Kumārila Bhaṭṭa goes to great lengths to argue against the theory of a creator God and held that the actions enjoined in the Veda had definite results without an external interference of Deity.

 Kumārila is also credited with the logical formulation of the Mimamsic belief that the Vedas are unauthored (apauruṣeyā).
 In particular, he is known for his defense of Vedic ritualism against medieval Buddhist idealism.
 His work strongly influenced other schools of Indian philosophy, with the exception that while Mimamsa considers the Upanishads to be subservient to the Vedas, the Vedanta school does not think so.

 Early life

 The birthplace of Kumārila Bhatta is uncertain.
 According to the 16th-century Buddhist scholar Taranatha, Kumārila was a native of South India.
 However, Anandagiri's Shankara-Vijaya states that Kumarila came from "the North" (udagdeśāt), and debated the Buddhists and the Jains in the South.

 Another theory is that he came from eastern India, specifically Kamarupa (present-day Assam).
 Sesa's Sarvasiddhanta-rahasya uses the eastern title Bhattacharya for him.
 His writings indicate that he was familiar with the production of silk, which was common in present-day Assam.
 Yet another theory is that he comes from Mithila, which has similar culture to Assam, and produced another scholar on the subject Mandana Misra.
 According to legend in Mithila, the Kumarila Bhatta Dih at Bhatsimar or Bhatpura in the Mithila region is believed to be the birthplace of Kumarila Bhatta.